krieven/W3View/readme.md

 * **COFFEE MAKER**

 ## How to create UI component with Compo.JS ?
+Component definition is markup for one HTML Element.
-Just write some HTML markup and embedded javascript like this:
+Just write some HTML markup and embedded constructor script like this:

 		<div as="hallo-world">
 			<input ref="input" placeholder="type here your name">